Crisis investing case study

 Drawdowns are where investing becomes psychological.
 A 30% or 40% decline is easy to discuss in a chart and hard to live through in real money.
 Investors do not simply compare final returns.
 They experience fear, uncertainty, and pressure while losses are happening.

-Drawdown comparison of lump sum and DCA during the 2008 crisis
+Drawdown comparison of lump sum and DCA during 2008 crash

 Drawdown reduction can make a strategy easier to follow, even if it does not eliminate losses.

-DCA may reduce the size of the drawdown relative to total planned capital because not all money is invested at the beginning.
+DCA during 2008 crash conditions may reduce the size of the drawdown relative to total planned capital because not all money is invested at the beginning.
 That can make the strategy easier to continue.
 The tradeoff is that some money remains in cash and may miss an early recovery if the rebound starts quickly.

 Recovery Lessons: Why the Buying Schedule Matters